obrown06/sentiment-oracle/README.md

 ## Feature Extraction

-Depending on the classifier, we use one of three kinds of features.
+Depending on the classifier, we train using one of three kinds of features.

 **words** (Bernoulli + Multinomial Naive Bayes)

 Both Bernoulli and Multinomial Naive Bayes use individual words as features.
-MNB constructs conditional probabilities based on on the number of instances of a word in a class, while BNB does the same based on the number of documents in the class which contain the word.
-Both classifiers "train" by building a vocabulary of word counts across all documents in their corpus; feature extraction is as simple as splitting documents into individual tokens!
+MNB constructs conditional probabilities based on on the number of times a word appears in a class, while BNB does the same based on the number of documents in the class which contain the word.
+Both classifiers "train" by updating a vocabulary of word counts across all documents in their corpus.
+For such a simple model, feature extraction is as simple as splitting documents into individual tokens!

 **Bag-Of-Ngrams** (LR, NN)